mkuitune/SDLGLTriangle2024/README.md

 # SDLGLTriangle2024
 A sample how to setup a minimal fuzz OpenGL C++ project for windows in 2024.

+All of the code is in main.cpp.
+It renders a triangle, and is not good for any purpose (except proving that the build setup works).

 # Usage
 git clone https://github.com/mkuitune/SDLGLTriangle2024.git